-In order to understand the message from the RINs markets, we need to review a conceptual model of ethanol RINs pricing that has been used in several previous posts (for example, here and here).
+In order to understand the message from the RINs markets, we need to review a conceptual model of ethanol RINs pricing that has been used in several previous posts (for example, farmdoc daily July 19, 2013 and October 9, 2013).
 The version presented in Figure 1 is a general representation.
 The demand curve is assumed to be vertical (perfectly inelastic) at 5 billion gallons in order to represent the demand for ethanol as an MTBE oxygenate replacement.
 It is vertical since non-ethanol alternatives are prohibitively expensive.
 The demand curve then becomes flat (perfectly elastic) for ethanol prices equal to 110 percent of CBOB gasoline prices between 5 and 13 billion gallons.
 This breakeven point reflects Department of Energy research on the value of ethanol as an octane enhancer in gasoline blends.
 The demand curve becomes vertical again to reflect the E10 blend wall, which is assumed here to be 13 billion gallons.
 The intersection of market supply and demand in this case results in an equilibrium quantity of 13 billion gallons, equal to the E10 blendwall.

 An interesting implication of the model presented in Figure 1 is that eliminating the RFS renewable mandate entirely would not impact the amount of ethanol consumed in the U.S. The reason is that it is profitable for gasoline blenders to blend ethanol with gasoline at least up to 10 percent blends.
 For the same reason, the model predicts that the price of an ethanol RIN is zero up to the E10 blend wall of 13 billion gallons.
 The situation is quite different if the renewable mandate is set above the E10 blend wall.
 For example, the statutory mandate for 2014 is 14.4 billion gallons, which results in a "renewable gap" of 1.4 billion gallons (14.4 - 13).
-If one is willing to assume that higher ethanol blends, such as E85, cannot be deployed in large quantities in the short-run, then the renewable gap effectively becomes additional biodiesel mandate (see the analysis here).
+If one is willing to assume that higher ethanol blends, such as E85, cannot be deployed in large quantities in the short-run, then the renewable gap effectively becomes additional biodiesel mandate (see the analysis in farmdoc daily July 19, 2013).
 In this model the only way to fill the gap and fully comply with the renewable mandate is by blending biodiesel, which is a higher nested biofuel in terms of RFS compliance.
 Under this circumstance the price of a D6 ethanol RINs equals the price of a D4 biodiesel RINs.

 The model presented in Figure 1 predicts interesting dynamics with regard to D6 ethanol RINs prices.
 For RFS renewable mandate levels less than or equal to 13 billion gallons, the D6 price is zero.
 Using an options market analogy, the "intrinsic" value of the D6 RINs is zero and the "option" is "out-of-the-money" because the ethanol blending margin is positive.
 The D6 may still have a small positive "time" value to reflect the chance that blending margins at some point in the future could turn negative.
 However, as shown in Figure 1, if the RFS renewable mandate exceeds 13 billion gallons the D6 RINs price switches to being determined by the D4 RINs price because of the renewable gap.
-Figure 2, which is reproduced from this earlier post, provides compelling evidence that RINs pricing dynamics played out as predicted by the conceptual model during 2012-2013.
+Figure 2, which is reproduced from this earlier article, provides compelling evidence that RINs pricing dynamics played out as predicted by the conceptual model during 2012-2013.
 D6 prices were very close to zero through 2012, consistent with positive ethanol blending margins, but once the calendar turned to 2013 and the RFS renewable mandate exceeded the E10 blend wall, D6 prices rose (spectacularly) to the level of D4 prices.
 Then, the entire process began a dramatic reversal in late July 2013, with D4 and D6 RINs de-coupling and D6 prices dropping sharply.
-I argued in an earlier post that the best explanation was that some RINs traders either had a remarkable ability to forecast EPA policy decisions or had access to EPA policy deliberations before the general public.
+I argued in an earlier article (farmdoc daily October 10, 2013) that the best explanation was that some RINs traders either had a remarkable ability to forecast EPA policy decisions or had access to EPA policy deliberations before the general public.
 As noted above, the EPA did subsequently propose a write down of the renewable mandate back to the level of the E10 blend wall in late November 2013.
 The decoupling of D6 and D4 RINs prices and the move to sharply lower D6 RINs prices that started in late July 2013 is exactly what the conceptual model in Figure 1 predicts should happen with this type of policy change.

 With this background we can now consider more recent movements of RINs prices.
 Figure 3 shows the available history of 2014 vintage D4 biodiesel and D6 ethanol RINs prices.
 A 2014 vintage RIN means the RIN is generated within the 2014 calendar year and can be used for RFS compliance in 2014 and 2015.
 This means that any prices reported in 2013 for 2014 vintage RINs are forward contract transactions rather than spot transactions.
 The use of a continuous series of 2014 vintage RINs prices is useful here because it eliminates: i) price jumps at the beginning of the year due to converting from 2013 to 2014 vintage RINs; ii) price impacts of carryover provisions on 2013 vintage D4 RINs prices late in 2013; and iii) price impacts of the expiration of the biodiesel tax credit at the end of 2013.